sbvevo2025/smart-finance-assistant/ai-conversations.md

 ### AI Collaboration #4
-**Context**: Setting up a financial bot assistant as required of the assessment outline **Prompt**: "Help me create a system prompt for a friendly, professional financial advisor chatbot that can provide spending advice based on transaction analysis.
-The personality should be encouraging but practical."
+**Context**: Setting up a financial bot assistant as required of the assessment outline **Prompt**: Help me create a system prompt for a friendly, professional financial advisor chatbot that can provide spending advice based on transaction analysis.
+The personality should be encouraging but practical.

 **Result**: Descriptive financial bot assistant description reading "You are FinBot, a friendly and professional financial advisor.
 Your personality traits:
     - Encouraging but practical
     - Non-judgmental and supportive